sal1n/sal1n.github.io/_posts/2012-06-28-philosophy.md

 ---
-layout: default
+layout: post
-title: Pity this busy monster..
-category: poem
+title: Philosophy
 ---

-“Philosophy aims at the logical clarification of thoughts.
+"Philosophy aims at the logical clarification of thoughts.
 Philosophy is not a body of doctrine but an activity.
 A philosophical work consists essentially of elucidations.
-Philosophy does not result in ‘philosophical propositions’, but rather in the clarification of propositions.”
+Philosophy does not result in 'philosophical propositions', but rather in the clarification of propositions.""

-- Wittgenstein
+**~ Wittgenstein**